Engineering Technician Advanced L3 Apprenticeship Standard

 Learners may need to purchase uniform and/or equipment depending on the employer.

-Maintenance & Operations Engineering Technician Apprentice could expect to work unsociable hours, weekends on a Rota system.
+Engineering Technician Apprentices could expect to work unsociable hours, weekends on a rota system.
 Working conditions may sometimes be confined and you may have to work outside in all weathers.
 An Apprentice will work on average 30 hours a week, this may vary throughout the year dependent on seasonal trends and workloads.
+Average salaries for Engineering Apprentices vary between £12,000 and £28,000.

 An employed status Apprentice will: